From practice to a professorship at a university of applied sciences or a university of teacher education - it's only a small step!

 Members of the evaluation bodies

 The list contains the names of the members of the Practice-to-Science evaluation body.
-This core panel can be expanded depending on the number of applications submitted.
-For the SNSF, interaction between applicants and members of evaluation bodies over applications is not compatible with academic best practices.
+This core panel can be modified or expanded depending on the number of applications submitted For the SNSF, interaction between applicants and members of evaluation bodies over applications is not compatible with academic best practices.